Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 Method 1: Magento Admin Panel Tools

-Magento’s admin panel mass actions let you apply changes like status, visibility, or category in just a few clicks.
+Magento’s admin panel mass actions let you update fields like status, visibility, or category in just a few clicks.

 Example: Hiding seasonal products after a campaign ends.